 OMM Sleeping Bags

 The Minimus has been used below zero on many occasions, but mostly in competitions where only one or two nights camping were involved.
-The OMM can be a fully committing mountain race and under cold conditions the argument for extra comfort (Minim 400) is strong.
-The Ultra K, the lightest of all the PHD bags, is a third option, if down clothing is included in your kit list (See the notes below).

-The basic figures for the above bags:

-Some time later the text looked like this:

-OMM Sleeping Bags

-The Minimus has been used below zero on many occasions, but mostly in competitions where only one or two nights camping were involved.
 The OMM can be a fully committing mountain race though, and under cold conditions the argument for extra insulation is strong.

 The basic figures for the above bags: